openjs-foundation/cross-project-council/CODE_OF_CONDUCT.md

 - Kylie Wagar-Dirks (OpenJSF Marketing Lead) <TODO:email>
 - Joe Sepi (Cross Project Council Chair) <TODO:email>

-You may contact the Code of Conduct Enforcement Team at <report@lists.openjsf.org> or contact any of its members by email.
+You may contact the CoC Team at <report@lists.openjsf.org> or contact any of its members by email.

 ## More Info